Culture of Ladakh

-The culture of Ladakh refers to the traditional customs, belief systems, and political systems that are followed by Ladakhi people in India.
-The languages, religions, dance, music, architecture, food, and customs of the Ladakh region are similar to neighboring Tibet.
+The culture of Ladakh refers to the traditional customs, belief systems, and political systems that are followed by Ladakhi people who inhabit Ladakh in India.
+The culture of Ladakh has much in common with that of neighboring Tibet.
 Ladakhi is the traditional language of Ladakh.
-The popular dances in Ladakh include the khatok chenmo, cham, etc. The people of Ladakh also celebrate several festivals throughout the year, some of the me Hemis Tsechu and Losar.
+The popular dances in Ladakh include the khatok chenmo, cham, and jabro among others.
+The people of Ladakh also celebrate several festivals throughout the year like Hemis Tsechu and Losar.